 There is limited research into how OMT can help children with cerebral palsy, but some studies have been done and the results are mixed.
 Many of the studies are small or limited in some way, but there is some evidence that OMT can help children with cerebral palsy move better and feel better.

 What are Osteopathic Medicine and OMT?

 The philosophy of osteopathic medicine is that all the systems of the body are connected and that this connection impacts disease and wellness.
 An important part of osteopathic medicine is a hands-on approach called osteopathic manipulation therapy.
 DOs perform OMT by physically manipulating the body with their hands.
 They use stretching and gentle pressure to manipulate joints and muscles.
 The most common uses for OMT are for musculoskeletal disorders like back and neck pain or sports-related injuries.
-Some DOs use the technique for all types of conditions, citing a healing touch as crucial to well ness.
+Some DOs use the technique for many types of conditions, citing a healing touch as crucial to wellness.